splunk-soar-connectors/rest_ingest/release_notes/unreleased.md

 **Unreleased**
-* Remove django and requests packages in order to use platform packages [PAPP-31082,PAPP-30822]
+* Removed django and requests packages in order to use platform packages [PAPP-31082,PAPP-30822]